2007–08 Senior Women's One Day League

 The 2007–08 Senior Women's One Day League was the 2nd edition of the women's List A cricket competition in India.
-It took place between September and November 2007, with 27 teams divided into five regional groups.
+It took place from September to November 2007, with 27 teams divided into five regional groups.
 Railways won the tournament, beating Maharashtra in the final, claiming their second One Day League title.

 Competition format

 The 27 teams competing in the tournament were divided into five zonal groups: Central, East, North, South and West.
 The tournament operated on a round-robin format, with each team playing every other team in their group once.
 The top two sides from each group progressed to the knockout stages.
 Matches were played using a 50 over format.

 The groups worked on a points system with positions with the groups being based on the total points.
 Points were awarded as follows: